Tuition Fees & Scholarships

 - Dutch students can apply for student finance with the Ministry of Education, Culture and Science.

-- Students who have to pay the institutional tuition fees, (such as non-EU EU/EEA students) may be eligible for a Zuyd Excellence Scholarship (Knowledge Scholarship).
+- Students who have to pay the institutional tuition fees, (such as non-EU EU/EEA students) may be eligible for a Zuyd Excellence Scholarship.
 This is subject to certain conditions, however.
-Students must obtain at least 45 of the 60 ECTS in the year they receive this scholarship, and spend five hours a month working as an ambassador for Conservatorium Maastricht.
+Students must obtain at least 45 of the 60 ECTS each academic year in order to keep this scholarship, and spend five hours a month working as an ambassador for Conservatorium Maastricht.
 More information is available on the Zuyd scholarships.

 For students from outside the European Economic Area who want to do a Bachelor's or Master's degree in the Netherlands, the Dutch Ministry of Education, Culture and Science has set up the Holland Scholarship programme.
 You will find more information and the conditions on Zuyd International.

 - FOR CONSERVATORIUM STUDENTS ONLY: in order to support young talented musicians financially, Conservatorium Maastricht has set up the Conservatorium Maastricht Foundation (CMF).
 Friends of the CMF donate money to help talents like you get the most out of their studies.
-For more information and the conditions, go to www.cmfoundation.nl or check out this form.
+For more information and the conditions, click here.

 - The Geveke-Engeln Foundation offers financial support, in the form of a loan, to a limited number of students who wish to purchase an instrument but lack the means to do so.
-For more information, send an e-mail to Raissa Reintjens.
+For more information, send an e-mail to Joachim Junghanss.